University Green Historic District: Description and history

 The architecture lining the green is divided roughly into three groups.
-On the east side of the green are some of the university's finest buildings, including the Ira Allen Chapel (1926, McKim, Meade & White), the Billings Memorial Library (1883, H.H.
+On the east side of the green are some of the university's finest buildings, including the Ira Allen Chapel (1926, McKim, Mead & White), the Billings Memorial Library (1883, H.H.
 Richardson), Williams Hall (1884, Wilson Brothers), the Old Mill (1825), the university's oldest surviving building, and Morrill Hall (1907, C.W.
 Buckham).
 The short southern side of the green is lined by a series of four 19th-century houses, all now in university ownership and housing some of its facilities.
 The green's west side is dominated by Waterman Hall (1941, McKim, Meade & White), the university's main administration building, and a cluster of buildings at the northern end that are part of the University of Vermont Medical Center.
 The northern flank of the park is dominated by Grasse Mount, an architecturally eclectic mansion house built in 1803.

 The land that makes up the green was part of a gift to the university made by Ira Allen, and was originally intended by Allen as an open space.
 This was reinforced in 1801, when Allen complained of plans by the university trustees to build on it; those plans were later altered, securing its status as a park.
 It has acted as such to both the university community and the larger Burlington populace for over two centuries.